-TThis lab performance class enables students to learn the piano keyboard, basic note-reading, and important fundamental musical concepts.
+This lab performance class enables students to learn the piano keyboard, basic note-reading, and important fundamental musical concepts.
 No prior piano experience is required.
 Students gain an understanding of music in the areas of melody, rhythm, harmony, and form.
-Keyboard skills, technique, and performance of folk songs, simple classical pieces, blues, boogie-woogie, ragtime, and popular music are covered.
-Three Music Theory and Composition I credits.
-MU 150 (A) This course introduces students to the basic concepts of music theory and beginning compositional skills.
-Starting with the notation of pitch and rhythm, the course investigates the major/minor key systems, intervals, chord construction, melody writing, and rudimentary harmonization.
+Keyboard skills, technique, and performance of folk songs, simple classical pieces, blues, boogiewoogie, ragtime, and popular music are covered.
+Three credits.

+MU 150 Music Theory and Composition I (A)

+This course introduces students to the basic concepts of music theory and beginning compositional skills.
+Starting with the notation of pitch and rhythm, the course investigates the major/minor key system, intervals, chord construction, melody writing, and rudimentary harmonization.
 No background in music is expected.
 Three credits.